The Curse of King Arthur

 "Why did you jump in front of that sword for me?"
 I ask, hearing my voice break because of heartbreak and guilt.
 Her smile, just grows softer as she raises a blood-stained hand and caresses my face.

 "Because I am your knight and it is my duty to protect you, no matter what the cost, even if the cost is my life.
 And more importantly, I love you, I cannot stand by idle as the man I love be killed."
 I can feel her caresses stop as she places a firm hand on my cheek.
 Even though I cannot see them, I know her eyes are giving me their famous glare.
 "You are not destined to die here, not like this.
 Not at hands driven by the act of vengeance."
 Her face softens again but the firmness of her hands stays as she speaks again.
 "You are meant to die as an old man, in his bed surround by his family and friends, as the king you are."
 A cough begins to seize her and I pull her closer to try to calm it.
 I start to open my mouth to speak but she places a finger on my lips to silence them.

-"You managed just fine without me before we met and you will be able to manage without me after I am gone."
-I can feel her grip starting to loosen from me as the life from her is starting to fade.
+"You managed just fine without me before and you will be able to manage without me after I am gone."
+I can feel her grip starting to loosen as the life from her is starts to fade.
 I grab her hand tightly and keep it on my cheek, willing her to stay with me.
 "You can...survive...this, I know...you can.
 You are strong...inside...and out," Her smile grows bigger as she whisper out her final words.
 "That is one of the reasons I fell in love with you..."
 Her hand goes limp in mine as I see the last embers of life leave her face.

 "No...NO!"
 I cry out as I cradle her now lifeless body against mine.